UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 #### Non-reserve Chain B → Reserve Chain

+This scenario continues from the NFT being sent to chain B from chain A.

 ##### On Chain B

 Both steps are the same as with Chain A when cross-transferring an NFT.